friendsofdesign/preweb/working-with-git-and-github.md

 ## Creating revisions

-To start using Git, it needs a folder to create a "repository" in.
+To start using Git, it needs a folder to create a repository in.
 A repository is where all your files and information regarding the repository will be kept.
 The all this information is stored in a hidden `.git` folder.
 This folder should never be removed unless you really want to delete the revision history.

-The process of creating a repository is called "initialising".
+The process of creating a repository is called initialising.
 This can be done in an empty folder or a folder with existing files.
 No pre-existing files will be removed or modified.

 In GitHub Desktop we can initialise a new repository by using the "Create a New Repository" button and filling in the repository's name.
 This will automatically create the folder, with the same name as the repository, and initialise a new Git repository.

 ![](./assets/Screen Shot 2018-04-16 at 14.26.25.png)

-using the CLI \(Command Line Interface\), we will have to create the folder first, go into it and then initialise the repository using the `git init` command:
+Using the CLI \(Command Line Interface\), we will have to create the folder first, go into it and then initialise the repository using the `git init` command:

 ![](./assets/Screen Shot 2018-04-16 at 14.25.11.png)